PE & Sport Premium

 The increased professional sports coaching and increased participation in sporting competitions has helped to raise the profile of sport in the school and given children the opportunity to compete against other children form different schools.
 Our children have frequently been awarded the Refspect award at tournaments they have participated in.

-The result of the continued improvements to Sport and PE at All Saints’ has helped us be awarded the Gold Sports Mark.
+The result of the continued improvements to Sport and PE at All Saints’ has helped us to, once again, be awarded the Gold Sports Mark for 2021/2022 academic year.

 Girls Football Year 5 and Year 4 Tag Rugby.